The modular marble machine

 The pump takes marbles fed into one hole and pushes them up through the other.
 It's driven by a crankshaft made out of coat hanger wire.

 The holes in this marble pump are 11/16" (17 mm would work too).
-This drill size is not part of most drill bit kits, but you can buy this drill bit separately from places such as Lee Valley Tools, Rockler.com, Woodcraft.com, or Amazon.com
+This is an in-between size, not part of most drill bit sets, but you can buy this drill bit separately from places such as Lee Valley Tools, Rockler.com, Woodcraft.com, or Amazon.com

 I also have a YouTube video showing how to build the marble pump.